 Historic Records Finding Aids

 The finding aids found on this website are only a portion of the indexes and records that are held in the Fairfax Circuit Court Historic Records Room.
 These finding aids should be used as an introduction to our records.
-Please check back often, as staff continues processing material to be added to our indexes.
+Please check back often, as we continually add to our indexes.

 Copies can be made of most of our documents for a fee of 50¢ per page, payable in advance.
 If you are unsure of the number of pages of your document, please check with the Historic Records staff.
 Personal checks are not accepted.
 Please send a money order or certified check made payable to "Clerk of the Circuit Court" and a large self-addressed, stamped envelope for the return of your copies.
 Any questions may be asked over the phone at 703-246-4168, by email at firstname.lastname@example.org, or by mail at Fairfax Circuit Court, Attention: Historic Records, 4000 Chain Bridge Road, Suite 1600, Fairfax, VA 22030.